 Automate Back-Office Tasks

-The technology that allows for the integration of financial transactions and other data can also be leveraged to optimize your back-office tasks, which can save you significant time and money.
+The technology that allows for the integration of financial transactions and other data can also be leveraged to optimize your back-office tasks.
+This can save you significant time and money.

-Intuitive software goes beyond just connecting various transaction data, and can be used to automate various back-office tasks, including paying bills, invoicing clients electronically and processing payroll.
+Intuitive software goes beyond just connecting various transaction data.
+It is used to automate various back-office tasks.
+For example, paying bills, invoicing clients electronically and processing payroll.

 The automation approach simplifies the payroll process as well because it can be used to track the hours that employees work every week.
 That data makes it possible to consistently generate paychecks that are in compliance with tax withholding requirements.

 Wondering if your contractor should actually be classified as an employee?
 Have a question about calculating benefits?
 Payroll can be complicated on a lot of different levels.
-The best payroll software is backed by live support in the form of a dedicated, U.S.-based representative that you know by name.
+The best payroll software is backed by live support in the form of a dedicated, U.S.-based representative.

 When you set up your payroll within an accounting platform like FINSYNC, which syncs up all of your small business finances in one place, taxes are calculated automatically.
-This automated bookkeeping not only saves you a significant amount of time, it can also dramatically improve the accuracy of your payroll.
+This automated bookkeeping saves you a significant amount of time.
+It can also dramatically improve the accuracy of your payroll.

 So what are you waiting for?
-Implement a few changes and get back to what got you in business in the first place by adopting these financial practices.
+Implement a few changes and get back to what got you in business in by adopting these financial practices.